CP1404/Practicals/prac_10/README.md

 This section summarises the expectations for marking in this practical.
 Please follow the [submission guidelines](../README.md#submission) to ensure you receive marks for your work.
+Please submit two PR URLs:

+- Your own feedback branch PR with a mention of a reviewer **for this prac**.
+- The PR that you reviewed **for the last prac**.

 Files required: